hackerschoice/gsocket.io/deploy/index.md

 Deploy a reverse login shell with a *single command* (fully automated) - and access the shell remotely - encrypted - and via TOR if you like.

-> _This must be the quickest way to backdoor a system_
+> _This must be the quickest way to access a system_
 >                                                 -- anonymous

 Use either one of these two commands to _deploy_: